 What is Foldedspace?

-My weblog is a forum for my thoughts and interests, and an opportunity to share my daily life with friends and family.
+This weblog is a forum for my thoughts and interests, and an opportunity to share my daily life with friends and family.
 To the extent a weblog can represent a person, mine represents who I am.
 Sometimes I swear.
 Sometimes I rant against religion, etiquette, and assorted bozos.
 If these things offend you, I apologize: there are other sites that might be of greater interest to you.

-My entries fall into several broad categories.
+My writing here falls into several broad categories.

 - There are the personal history entries, which tend to be long, rhapsodic remembrances of my past.